kovashikawa/demdk/README.md

 jupyter notebook
 ```

-navigate to `demdk.ipynb` and execute the cells.
+navigate to `demdk.ipynb` and execute